 - With ERS purchase orders, the date of material receipt is used in the calculation of net terms.
-For non-ERS, non-PO activity, the date of invoice receipt is used in the terms calculation.
+For non-ERS, non-PO activity, the date of invoice receipt is used in the calculation of the terms.

 - For the large majority, we use the date the invoice is received in AP to start the payment terms clock.
 There are some exceptions for paper invoices where we use the date on the invoice, which could lead to a lost discount or late payment.
 For paperless invoices (PDF, EDI, XML, Web), the invoice receipt date almost always matches the invoice date.
 For ERS-Self Billing, the day the settlement is run (usually weekly) starts the pay term clock.

 - We use the invoice receipt date or the goods receipt date, whichever one comes later.
-Our system starts the baseline date at the later of two receipt dates.
+Our system starts the baseline date at the latter of two receipt dates.

-- ERS invoices default to goods receipt date.
+- ERS invoices default to the goods receipt date.

-- We use invoice scan date as base date to calculate due date.
+- We use the invoice scan date as the base date to calculate the due date.
 Earlier, we used invoice date.
-Due to this change, there was a bit of unrest with suppliers in the initial days of change.
+Due to this change, there was a bit of unrest with suppliers in the initial days of the change.

-- Our company policy spelled out in the contracts, POs and our supplier portal is baseline date, or the date the invoice is received.
+- Our company policy spelled out in the contracts, POs, and our supplier portal is the baseline date or the date the invoice is received.
 Obviously, for a global company, there are legal requirements in certain countries where the invoice date is mandated, so compliance is required.

 - Our POs and T&Cs state terms begin upon receipt of a valid invoice, but, to date, we have only utilized invoice date as the basis for terms.